vpcom/nft-marketplace/README.md

 # NftMarketplace

-This project was generated using Angular 20, NgRx for state management and Apollo for GraphQL.
+This project uses Angular 20, NgRx for state management and Apollo for GraphQL.
+A mock Apollo GraphQL server provides the data.

 <table>
   <tr>